network-automation/ansible-napalm-samples/README.md

         domain_name: durham.nc.com
         provider: "{{login_info}}"
 ```
+Run with the playbook with: `ansible-playbook hostname.yml`

 ### NAPALM with Ansible
 For Ansible with NAPALM there is a [napalm_install_config](https://github.com/napalm-automation/napalm-ansible) that is available to use.
 The  Ansible playbook demonstrated is stored as [hostname_napalm.yml](hostname_napalm.yml).
+The [hostname.conf](hostname.conf) is also stored in this git repo for demonstration purposes.
 ```
 ---
 - hosts: cisco